-- a) Trench backfill material shall be 1"- 0 or 3⁄4" 0 crushed aggregate meeting ODOT Class B specifications found in the 2008 Oregon Standard Specifications for Construction sections 00641 and 02630. - b) Refer to detail SS2.0 & SS2.1 for suitable backfill material. - c) 12-inch minimum of aggregate base course (ABC) material shall be used on City streets. - d) Backfill and base materials shall be compacted in 12" maximum lifts.
-Six inch (6") maximum lift in the pipe zone. - e) Backfill and base materials shall be compacted by a mechanized tamper (i.e. jumping jack) for most excavations, however, vibratory rollers > 18" width may be used for larger excavations.
-Plate tamping will be allowed at the discretion of the City. - f) ABC and sub-base compacted to 95% of maximum dry density as defined by a Standard Procter Test. - g) All existing AC pavement shall be sawcut immediately prior to repaving.
-2-foot cutbacks of existing asphalt shall be made on undisturbed soil.
-Clean square cuts shall be applied with tack to all asphalt joints. - h) ODOT (latest version of Oregon Standard Specifications for Construction) spec Hot Mixed Asphalt Concrete (HMAC) shall be installed in lifts to match the existing pavement thickness in 2" lifts.
+- a) Trench backfill material shall be 1"- 0 or 3⁄4" 0 crushed aggregate meeting ODOT Class B specifications found in the ODOT Specifications section 00405. - b) Refer to the applicable General Standard Details found in Coos Bay Municipal Code Chapter 18 for suitable backfill material. - c) 12-inch minimum of aggregate base course material per ODOT Specifications section 00641 and 02630 shall be used on City streets. - d) Backfill and base materials shall be compacted in 12" maximum lifts, including the pipe zone.
+Methods for compaction in the pipe zone shall be in conformance with pipe manufacturers' specifications/recommendations. - e) Backfill sub-base and base materials shall be compacted in accordance with ODOT Specifications section 00641.24. - f) Backfill and sub-base compacted to 95% of maximum dry density (90% in pipe zone) as defined by a Standard Proctor Test. - g) All existing AC pavement shall be sawcut immediately prior to repaving.
+1-foot cutbacks of existing asphalt shall be made on undisturbed soil.
+Clean square cuts shall be applied with tack to all asphalt joints.

+- h) ODOT Specifications spec Hot Mixed Asphalt Concrete (HMAC) shall be installed in lifts to match the existing pavement thickness in 2" lifts.
 Replacement HMAC minimum thickness is 4 inches (2 2 inch lifts) or the thickness of the removed asphalt, whichever is greater.
-Minimum asphalt density is 92% of maximum specific gravity. - i) All pavement joints shall be sand sealed with asphalt sealer meeting ODOT specifications.

-2) Street and Surface Repair Plans for non-moratorium streets; the applicable permit application for work required to trench or excavate shall be accompanied by a street or surface repair plan prepared by a qualified professional.
+If asphalt thickness exceeds 8 inches, the required replacement depth may be considered on a case-by-case basis.
+Minimum asphalt density is 90% in lower lifts and 92% of maximum specific gravity in top lift.
+The City inspector may exercise professional judgment in allowance for variation to these density maxima but in no case more than a 2% variation. - i) Joints between the existing and new asphalt pavement shall be filled with joint sealer meeting ODOT Specifications requirements. - j) Finished grade of new paving shall match surrounding asphalt with no grade change greater than 1⁄4 inch over 12 feet. - 2) Street and Surface Repair Plans for non-moratorium streets; the applicable permit application for work required to trench or excavate shall be accompanied by a street or surface repair plan prepared by a qualified professional.
 The City reserves the right to require plans be prepared by a licensed professional engineer when, in the opinion of the Director, field conditions or the magnitude of trench repair dictates.
 The applicant shall ensure all placed materials conform to City specifications and shall provide proof of conformance at the City's request.

-Where utility construction impacts pavement more than 3 years old, the applicant shall provide a pavement repair and replacement plan with the permit application.
+The applicant shall provide a pavement repair and replacement plan with the permit application.
 The plan shall include proposed pavement cut and trench cut dimensions.
-The City will review the plan for conformance with detail RD 1.0, RD 1.1 and SS2.0 and SS 2.1, and all referenced details called out within those RD and SS details.
-Pavement restoration/repair shall extend beyond the wheel path to the middle of the travel lane of the lane impacted by the trench cut.
+The City will review the plan for conformance with attached details, all referenced details called out within the attached details, and CBMC Title 18 (Coos Bay Engineering Design Standards).
 Pavement cuts shall be full depth and extend one foot (1'0") beyond the nominal trench edge longitudinally and transversely.
-There shall be no gaps four feet (4'0") or less from curb or gutter.
+Every effort shall be made to prevent creation of longitudinal trench seams in marked bicycle lanes.
 The paving area may require extended saw-cutting beyond either end of the trench in addition to the minimum of 1'0" depending on the conditions.
 Milling or grinding shall be employed as necessary.
 Minimum depth of milling or grinding shall be two inches (2").

-If the Public Works Director determines that final repaving of the street is not appropriate at that particular time for reasons relating to weather or other short term problems, the Public Works Director may grant a delay until proper conditions allow for repaving.
+If the Director determines that final repaving of the street is not appropriate at that particular time for reasons relating to weather or other short term problems, the Director may grant a delay until proper conditions allow for repaving.
 Temporary repair guidelines in Section X of this policy will be followed.